DIRECTOR’S DUTIES AND RESPONSIBLITIES TO THE COMPANY

 Simultaneously, the Law specifies exceptions when such an approval is not needed and when the personal interest of one company member or all company members is natural, including two situations which are related to subscription and purchase of shares in the company and buyout of company’s interests.

 Avoidance of conflict of interest; this duty is regulated by Article 69 of the Law which prescribes that in pursuing his/her personal interest or the interest of persons related to him/or, the director may not:

-(i) use the company’s property/assets, (ii) use information which are not in public domain but are available to him/her because of his/her capacity of the director, (iii) abuse his/her position and (iv) use the opportunity to conclude deals offered to the company.
+(i) use the company’s assets, (ii) use information which is not in public domain but is available to him/her because of his/her capacity of the director, (iii) abuse his/her position and (iv) use the opportunity to conclude deals offered to the company.
 The obligation to avoid conflict of interest is in force regardless whether the company was in the position to use its assets, information or to conclude such deals.